 As seen on Table 1 and Figure 2, the VWP readings and trends are consistent with recent and historic readings.
-Pore pressure readings changed by small amounts (0.1 to -0.4 psi) for the five VWP's since the readings one year ago (Q3 2021).
-When compared with last quarter (Q2 2022), pore pressures also changed by relatively small amounts (0 to -0.1 psi) in four of the five VWP's, while VWP-05 changed by +0.5 psi.
+Pore pressure readings changed by small amounts (-0.1 to -0.4 psi) for four of the five VWP's since the readings one year ago (Q4 2021), while VWP-05 changed by +0.6 psi.
+When compared with last quarter (Q3 2022), pore pressures also changed by relatively small amounts (0 to 0.2 psi) in all five VWP's.
 Although four of the five VWP's remain steady or have general declining trends in pore pressure over the life of the VWP's, one of the piezometers (VWP-05) has exhibited pronounced seasonal cyclical behavior for its lifespan.
-This piezometer generally (but not always) shows low pore pressures for Q1 and Q2 and higher pressures for Q3 and Q4, with a net loss of 6.0 psi over the lifetime of that VWP.
+This piezometer generally (but not always) shows low pore pressures for Q1 and Q2 and higher pressures for Q3 and Q4, with a net loss of -5.8 psi over the lifetime of that VWP.
 The other four VWP's have experienced net changes of +/-0.5 psi or less since installation, meaning current readings are very similar to initial readings.
 For VWP-09 and VWP-10, pressures have been consistent throughout the lifetime of the piezometers; however, for VWP-06 and VWP-08, they experienced wild fluctuations in pore water pressure in the first half of their lifetimes, but have settled to pressures similar to the installation pressures in the past several years.